 Take your shoes off - in the backyard, at the park, at the beach.
 Really feel the ground beneath your feet - there’s no better way to connect to nature than to feel it.

 Breathe - with all the hustle and bustle of life we often forget to breathe.
 Seriously, we do.
 Get into nature and breathe in the green!
 Take time to listen to the gentle buzz of all the tiny living things around you that we rarely take time to appreciate.

 And if you really want to go all out, embrace your inner hippy and hug a tree - you might feel silly but you won’t regret it!

 Unfortunately there are many people around us that are not so fortunate and are lacking in human connection.
-So make Christmas a time to connect not only with the people that you already know, but also those that may be in need of a bit of kindness.
+So make the holidays a time to connect not only with the people that you already know, but also those that may be in need of a bit of kindness.

 What can you do?

-Go with your Grandma to visit one of her old friends who doesn’t have family, or invite them to your Christmas lunch.
+Go with your Grandma to visit one of her old friends who doesn’t have family, or invite them to your holiday lunch.

 Gather your brother, sister, aunty, cousins and volunteer at a soup kitchen for the homeless.
 Preparing and serving food with love to the most vulnerable members of our community brings joy not only to them, but to yourself.